DennisFaucher/simple-mcp/README.md

 # Simple MCP Server & Client

 I wanted to learn Model Context Protocol.
 I failed a bunch of times.
-The I asked Claude for help.
+Then I asked Claude for help.
 I finally succeeded.
 Thanks Claude.
 Claude even wrote this README bc I'm not really that smart. 🙂

 ---